-The Company's FY2019 consolidated financial statements have been prepared on an accrual basis and are based on historical costs, except for certain financial instruments and biological assets classified as fair value through profit or loss.
+The Company's consolidated financial statements for the three months ended April 30, 2019 have been prepared on an accrual basis and are based on historical costs, except for certain financial instruments and biological assets classified as fair value through profit or loss.
 The financial statements are presented in U.S. dollars unless otherwise noted.
-Amounts in comparative years may have been reclassified to conform with the current year's presentation
+Amounts in comparative periods may have been reclassified to conform with the current year's presentation.

-These consolidated financial statements as at and for the year ended January 31, 2019, incorporate the accounts of the Company and its wholly-owned subsidiaries as defined in IFRS 10 - Consolidated Financial Statements.
+The accompanying consolidated financial statements as at and for the period ended April 30, 2019, incorporate the accounts of the Company and its wholly-owned subsidiaries as defined in IFRS 10 - Consolidated Financial Statements.
 All consolidated entities were under common control during the entirety of the periods for which their respective results of operations were included in the consolidated statements (i.e., from the date of their acquisition).
 All intercompany balances and transactions are eliminated upon consolidation.

-The following are the Company's wholly owned subsidiaries that are included in C21's consolidated financial statements as at and for the year ended January 31, 2019:
+The following are the Company's wholly owned subsidiaries that are included in C21's consolidated financial statements as at and for the period ended April 30, 2019: